Nelarius/wrenpp/README.md

 ## TODO:

+* get rid of repetition in the reference counting between Wren and Method
 * add `executeString` method to `Wren`
 * Add foreign method support.
   * Registered foreign methods need to be placed in some kind of tree.